aussieweb/tarpit/README.md

 1. Upload the `tarpit` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. Add your random key and configure your options under "Settings" in the Admin Dashboard.
-4. Add the `.bzzz` class to your CSS with the following properties:
+4. Add the `.tarpit` class to your CSS with the following properties:

     ```css
-    .bzzz {
+    .tarpit {
         display: none;
         visibility: hidden;
     }